alinourollahi/fortigate-automation/README.md

 ## Directory: create_svi

 This directory contains a script for creating a new interface vlan on Fortigate firewalls.
-This script creates an interface vlan and also a zone for that interface with alias name.
+This script creates the interface VLAN as well as a corresponding zone.

 ### Prerequisites
 1. Create a Fortigate user (REST API Admin) with write access to the system/configuration.
 Ensure a "global" scope is selected for this API user.